insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

-# USB Hub Power Management (power-saving features)
+# USB Hub Power Management (disables power-saving features)

 **Eliminates USB power-saving features on all hubs and controllers to ensure stable, uninterrupted and low-latency connections.**